wtkm11/ExploreESS/README.md

 $ pspp-convert ESS8e02.sav ESS8e02.csv
 ```

 4. Ensure that `ESS8e02.csv` is in the `essexplorer/data` directory.
-While ESS
-   data is freely available, I am not permitted to distribute it.

 ## How to run